sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_2.rst

 table with *r* rows and *c* columns contains a total of *r* · *c* observed frequencies, so that is the total number of observations.
 What about the constraints?
 Here, it is slightly trickier.
-The answer is always the same
+The answer is always the same:

 *df* = (*r* - 1)(*c* - 1)

-but the explanation for *why* the degrees of freedom takes this value is different depending on the experimental design.
+However, the explanation for *why* the degrees of freedom takes this value is different depending on the experimental design.
 For the sake of argument, let us suppose that we had honestly intended to survey exactly 87 robots and 93 humans (column totals fixed by the experimenter), but left the row totals free to vary (row totals are random variables).
 Let us think about the constraints that apply here.
 Well, since we deliberately fixed the column totals by Act of Experimenter, we have *c* constraints right there.
 But, there is actually more to it than that.
 Remember how our null hypothesis had some free parameters (i.e., we had to estimate the *P*\ :sub:`i` values)?
 Those matter too.
 I will not explain why in this book, but every free parameter in the null hypothesis is rather like an additional constraint.
 So, how many of those are there?
 Well, since these probabilities have to sum to 1, there is only *r* - 1 of these.
 So our total degrees of freedom is:

 .. math::